 The per capita income in Brookline in 2018 was $83,318, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $333,272 for a family of four.
 However, Brookline contains both very wealthy and poor people as well.

-Brookline is a very ethnically-diverse town.
+Brookline is an extremely ethnically-diverse town.
 The people who call Brookline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookline residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookline include English, Italian, German, and Russian.
+Important ancestries of people in Brookline include Irish, German, English, Italian, and Russian.

 The most common language spoken in Brookline is English.
 Other important languages spoken here include Chinese and Spanish.